10 Product Design Interview Questions and Answers for 2023

 - Setting up design requirements based on user research and inputs from business/IT stakeholders;

-- Identifying improvement opportunities in the design of a new or existing product;
+- Product design is a continuously evolving process.
+Your product designer needs to be able to identify improvement opportunities in the design of a new or existing product;

 - Analyzing how a new product would meet customer and market needs;

 - Weighing different trade-offs before making design decisions;

 - Staying up-to-date with trends in the design of digital products;

 - Studying various product design best practices implemented by leading companies like Amazon, Adobe, Uber, Netflix, etc.;

 - Leading digital product design exercises in a hands-on manner;

 - Creating wireframes and other applicable artifacts;

 - Using applicable tools like whiteboards and visual design tools;